jaketrent/html-webpack-template/README.md

 - `title`: The title to use for the generated HTML document.
 - `devServer`: insert the webpack-dev-server hot reload script at this host:port/path (eg, http://localhost:3000)
 - `appMountId`: div element id on which you plan to mount a javascript app
+- `window`: object that defines data you need to bootstrap a javascript app

 Here's an example webpack config illustrating how to use these options in your `webpack.config.js`: